psanders/nashorn-app-starter/README.md

 # A skeleton to quickly start with Oracle Nashorn

 This starter uses BabelJS to bring modern Javascript to the JVM.
-Use Gradle to manage your java dependencies and NPM to install your node packages.
+Use Gradle to manage your Java dependencies and NPM to install your node packages.

 ## Depends on